 Step 1.4.1: Fire Prevention and Administrative Controls

-1.4.1-A Question: Could the fire finding increase the likelihood of a fire, delay detection of a fire, or result in a more significant fire than previously such that the credited strategy could be adversely impacted?
+1.4.1-A Question: Could the fire finding increase the likelihood of a fire, delay detection of a fire, or result in a more significant fire than previously analyzed such that the credited SSD strategy could be adversely impacted?
 O Yes – Continue to next question.
 O No – Screen to Green, no further analysis required.

 1.4.1-B Question: Does the fire finding adversely affect an area with adequate automatic detection and suppression?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to Step 1.5.